Environmental Injection Attacks against GUI Agents in Realistic Dynamic Environments: Methodology

 \section{Methodology}

+Under the realistic \textit{dynamic-environment threat model}, our results in Section~\ref{sec:rq1} show that existing environmental injection attacks have very low effectiveness, and therefore fail to fully expose the vulnerabilities of GUI agents in real-world settings.

-To address the above challenges, we propose \toolns, an effective approach for attacking existing GUI agents.
-We first detail the overall attack procedure.
-Then, we provide an in-depth explanation of our \textit{LLM-Driven Environment Simulation}, which enables the automatic generation of realistic and dynamic training data.
-Finally, we introduce \textit{Attention Black Hole}, designed to encourage the model’s attention to converge on the trigger image region.
-The overview of \tool is depicted in Figure \ref{fig: framework}.
+To tackle the challenge posed by dynamic environments, we propose \toolns, a novel attack framework for LVLM-powered GUI agents.
+We begin by describing the overall attack pipeline in Section~\ref{sec:method-overview}.
+We then present \textit{LLM-Driven Environment Simulation} in Section~\ref{sec:method-argument}, which automatically generates large-scale realistic training data that captures dynamic webpage variations.
+Finally, we introduce \textit{Attention Black Hole} in Section~\ref{sec:method-attention}, which ensure more effective training by encouraging the model to consistently focus its attention on the trigger region.
+An overview of \tool is shown in Figure~\ref{fig: framework}.